-On October 13, 2014, PBGC OIG received an emailed Hotline complaint from the attention that the Complainant stated that during litigation it came to the attention that the Teamsters Union No. 142 Pension Trust Fund was never created with a proper EIN.
+On October 13, 2014, PBGC OIG received an emailed Hotline complaint from Complaint stated that during litigation it came to attention that the Teamsters Union No. 142 Pension Trust Fund was never created with a proper EIN.
 Complainant stated that PBGC is aware of this matter and has done nothing to resolve it.